Crustless Mushroom-Spinach Quiche

 - In a large bowl, combine ricotta cheese and egg substitute.
 Stir in the spinach, feta, parsley, thyme, salt and pepper.
 Stir in mushroom mixture.

 - Transfer to prepared pan.
-Bake at 350° for 45-55 minutes or until edges are lightly browned and a knife inserted near the center comes out clean.
+Bake at 350° for 45-55 minutes or until edges are lightly browned and a knife inserted in the center comes out clean.
 Let stand for 10 minutes.
 Carefully remove sides of pan.
 Top each serving with tomatoes.
-Yield: 6 servings.